Best Apps for Finding Free Campsites in 2026

 AllStays Camp & RV: One-Time Purchase, Full Offline Access

-AllStays costs $29.99 once.
-No annual renewal.
-The app dumps the full database to your device, so it works offline: which matters when you’re 40 miles from cell service and need to find a dump station or a county park that doesn’t show up in Google.
+AllStays moved to a subscription model in 2022 after being sold to new ownership.
+As of May 2026, pricing is $34.99/year (with monthly and quarterly options also available).
+Verify current pricing at allstays.com or in your app store.
+The app downloads the full database to your device, so it works offline: which matters when you’re 40 miles from cell service and need to find a dump station or a county park that doesn’t show up in Google.
+For a deeper look at everything AllStays covers, see our full AllStays Camp and RV review.

 The interface is dated.
 The reviews aren’t as fresh as The Dyrt’s.
-But for offline reliability and breadth of location types: campgrounds, dump stations, truck stops, rest areas, Walmarts: nothing else in this list comes close at a one-time price.
-If you camp more than a dozen nights a year, AllStays is likely to pay for itself quickly relative to annual subscription alternatives.
+But for offline reliability and breadth of location types: campgrounds, dump stations, truck stops, rest areas, Walmarts: nothing else in this list matches AllStays for sheer variety of stop types in a single app.

 AllStays quick facts: